dirkdevriendt/deltaq-website/content/news/2020-10-02-you-can-now-follow-us-behind-the-scenes-via-instagram.md

 ---
 template: SingleNews
-title: You can now follow us behind the scenes via Instagram!
+title: You can now follow us behind the scenes on Instagram!
 status: Published
 date: 2020-10-02T12:44:12.962Z
 featuredImage: >-